Martyn0324/Diana/README.md

 A nanomachine would probably be like a submarine in a cellular scale.
 As such, its vision could work in the same way as a submarine: through ultrasounds.
 Adapting UNet in order to use ultrasound images might be interesting for this.
 Alas, it still isn't possible to use ultrasound in a cellular scale in order to detect changes inside a cell withouth damaging it(ultrasound might, even, cause cellular damage, being used as a mechanism to extract DNA in biotech field).
 Unfortunately, the problem here is probably developing a equipment able to launch and detect ultrasound or another waves that will have a wavelength as small as a cell(micrometers).
 If such equipment exists, it wouldn't be hard to pass the detected wavelengths to a Neural Network.
 Simply multipling values might be enough.

+While we don't have such equipment, we could rely on spectrometry: assuming that we can mark a pathological cell DNA in a way that it shines, the nanomachines could be able to detect those cells in a way that the immune system can't.
+We could train our model with immunospectrometry, since the idea is the same: detect cells whose DNA glows(of cells with glowing points) and destroy them.
+When in practice, we could simply use some way to mark a specific cell that possess a specific, pathologic genetic sequence(ex: a tumor, which has, as remarkable trait, the replacement of certain bases CCCGCC ---> TTTGCC), through radioactive isotropes.
+This treatment might be specifically efficient to tumorous cells, since they're constantly in mithosis, thus, constantly incorporating mollecules to its DNA.

 ## Adhesion